Rand Community Center congregate meals menu

 Menus for the upcoming week:

+• Monday, Jan.
+20 – Cheese omelet, hashbrown casserole, spiced apples, cinnamon roll, orange juice, milk, margarine.

+• Tuesday, Jan.
+21 – BBQ chicken breast, baked potato, mixed vegetables, wheat roll, cinnamon sugar cookie, milk, margarine (2), sour cream.

 • Wednesday, Jan.
-15 – Breaded fish fillet, parslied potatoes, stewed tomatoes, wheat hamburger bun, mandarin oranges, milk, tartar sauce.
+22 – Beef goulash, green peas, tossed salad, breadstick, brownie, milk, salad dressing.

 • Thursday, Jan.
-16 – Pineapple chicken, au gratin rotini, roasted Brussels sprouts, wheat roll, fresh seasonal fruit, milk, margarine.

-• Friday, Jan.
-17 – Salisbury beef, baked sweet potato, cauliflower with cheese, wheat roll, chocolate chip cookie, milk, margarine (2).
+23 – Homemade meatloaf, brown gravy, mashed red potatoes, corn, multi-grain bread, banana pudding, milk, margarine.

 Menu subject to change without notice.